 Society for Advancement of Management - a non-profit organization to build and share management ideas.
 Contact the Department of Management and Marketing for more information.

-Student Advisory Council - a liaison between Nelson Rusche College of Business students and SFA faculty, staff and administration.
+Student Advisory Council - a liaison between Rusche College of Business students and SFA faculty, staff and administration.
 Contact the Office of Student Services for more information.

 The Rusche College of Business has a variety of technology resources available for students, faculty and staff.
 Find out what's available and how to use it.